 Recreational activities provide the opportunity for people at all levels of ability and from different backgrounds to meet and share with each other in ways that encourage friendship to take root and flourish.

 For information on activities and events for people with disabilities contact Debbie Gibbs at 360-487-7058

 Important Things to Know

 - Medication reminders must be given to staff prior to departure on outings.

 - Families may use their respite money to pay for classes.
 If an activity is canceled and respite was used to pay for it, we will issue a credit to be applied to other activities.

 - Prior notice is needed if a participant displays challenging behaviors.

 - Participants must register for activities within their age category.

-Vancouver Parks and Recreation invites people of all ages with disabilities to fully participate in any of the exciting programs offered throughout this recreation catalog.
-Call 487-7057 for more information or to plan your recreation experiences.
+Vancouver Parks and Recreation invites people of all ages with a disability to fully participate in any of the exciting programs we offer.
+Call 360-487-7057 for more information or to plan your recreation experiences.